-A clinical trial to compare obinutuzumab with placebo in adolescents with lupus nephritis (POSTERITY)
+A clinical trial to look at how well and safe obinutuzumab works in young people with lupus nephritis compared with placebo

 A Study to Evaluate the Efficacy, Safety, and Pharmacokinetics of Obinutuzumab in Adolescents With Active Class III or IV Lupus Nephritis and the Safety and PK of Obinutuzumab in Pediatric Participants